-Surprisingly, the court held nevertheless that the legislators had not exceeded the limits of their discretion.

-that it is not intended to ban oxo-biodegradable plastic, because there is solid scientific evidence that d2w oxobiodegradable plastic does properly biodegrade, does not contribute to microplastic pollution and does not negatively affect the recycling of conventional plastic.
+17: The Single-use Plastics Directive (Recital 15) is intended to ban plastic that "does not properly biodegrade and thus contributes to microplastic pollution in the environment, is not compostable, negatively affects the recycling of conventional plastic and fails to deliver a proven environmental benefit."
+It is therefore important to be clear that it is not intended to ban oxo-biodegradable plastic, because there is solid scientific evidence that day oxo-biodegradable plastic does properly biodegrade, does not contribute to microplastic pollution and does not negatively affect the recycling of conventional plastic.